deepaksen2006/VedAmrit/README.md

-# VedAahar
+# VedAmrit

-VedAahar is an Android wellness application focused on Ayurvedic diet guidance, dosha assessment, patient onboarding, doctor discovery, community care, reminders, yoga, meditation, and herbal product browsing.
+VedAmrit is an Android wellness application focused on Ayurvedic diet guidance, dosha assessment, patient onboarding, doctor discovery, community care, reminders, yoga, meditation, and herbal product browsing.
 The repository also includes a Django REST backend scaffold for doctor, consultation, and diet-plan APIs.

 ## Features